24 hours customer service +9779849693351

 Accommodation and Food

 Accommodation along the Green Lake Trek typically consists of teahouses and lodges.
 These offer basic yet comfortable amenities, including warm meals and cozy rooms.
-Traditional Nepali dishes such as dal bhat (rice and lentils), noodles, and soups are commonly served, providing nourishing fuel for your journey.
+Traditional Nepali dishes such as dhal bhat (rice and lentils), noodles, and soups are commonly served.

 Teahouses along the route often use locally sourced ingredients, and you may get to enjoy homemade yak cheese or Tibetan bread.
-The hospitality of the teahouse owners adds a personal touch to the trekking experience, and sharing stories with fellow trekkers around the dining room fire enhances the sense of camaraderie.
+The hospitality of the teahouse owners adds a personal touch to the trekking experience.
+Moreover, sharing stories with fellow trekkers around the dining room fire enhances the sense of friendship.

 Essential Packing List

 Packing the right gear is crucial for a successful trek.
-Experts recommend bringing warm clothing, sturdy trekking boots, a quality sleeping bag, and essentials like sunscreen and sunglasses.
+Experts recommend bringing warm clothing, sturdy trekking boots, a quality sleeping bag, sunscreen, and sunglasses.
 Using trekking poles can also help you navigate uneven terrain.
 When you prepare well, you can focus on enjoying the beauty of the trail and the cultural experiences along the way

 Additional recommended items include a first-aid kit, a water purification system, and extra layers for cold evenings.
 A camera or smartphone with a good battery backup ensures you capture the awe-inspiring landscapes and cultural landmarks.